nmc-costa/HIcode/README.md

 ## Overview

-HIcode is an impactful integration code base designed to facilitate seamless code management and collaboration within and between teams (e.g., data science and data engineering teams).
+HIcode is an impactful code base structure designed to facilitate seamless code management and collaboration within and between teams (e.g., data science and data engineering teams).
 This repository serves as a comprehensive guide for python developers, outlining methodologies that simplify the process of adhering to essential principles: **DRY (Don't Repeat Yourself)**, **KISS (Keep It Simple)**, **Consistency**, and **Testing**.
 Emphasizing best practices, the HIcode guideline aims to elevate code quality, readability, maintainability, and scalability within data science and engineering projects.
 The ultimate goal is to cultivate a more robust and sustainable agnostic software system that fosters productive co-working and maximizes project success.

 ## Get Started